 January 30, 2020

-(Washington, DC) The Maureen and Mike Mansfield Foundation is pleased to announce the twenty-fifth class of Mansfield Fellows, ten federal employees who will be working and living in Japan in 2020-2021.
+(Washington, DC) The Maureen and Mike Mansfield Foundation is pleased to announce the twenty-fifth class of Mansfield Fellows, nine federal employees who will be working and living in Japan in 2020-2021.

 The Mike Mansfield Fellowship Program was established by Congress in 1994 to build a corps of U.S. government officials with substantial Japan expertise.
 This group will join a total of 169 previous Fellows, representing twenty-eight federal agencies, commissions, and the U.S. Congress.